Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers

 According to Chinese Labor Law, the sick leave system is established for employees who are suffering from illness or non-work related injuries.
-During the medical treatment period, an employer shall not terminate the labor contract and must pay for the sick-leave wage.
+During the medical treatment period, an employer shall not terminate the labor contract and must pay for the sick-leave wage. learn more about China labor law on our PEO China page.

 How Chinese Labor Law Regulates Sick Leave